buyalsky/remote-shell/README.md

 # remote-shell
 This repository contains a remote shell for learning purposes.
+Remote shell has two modes: client and server.
 Basically the client authenticates sending the specified username and password with server.
 After that the client takes commands from command line and sends those commands to the server through a tcp connection.
 Server executes corresponding commands and sends the result back to client.